-Many bird species have found important breeding and habitats in the nature reserves along the 25-kilometre-long lapwing route .
-With its varied natural areas, the cycle path shines with a great diversity of species in wet meadows in the Düsterdieker Niederung, small heaths and the very beautiful Schachselwald.
+Many bird species have found important breeding and habitats in the nature reserves along the 25-kilometre-long Plover Route.
+With its varied natural areas, the cycle route shines with a great diversity of species in wet meadows in the Düsterdieker Niederung, small heaths and the very beautiful Schachselwald.

 Water is the defining element on the approximately 42-kilometre-long lake route.
 At the centre is the Holy Field, the largest natural lake in North Rhine-Westphalia.
 Its waters and shore zones represent an incomparable habitat.
 But the "missing" source of the Gigel Aa and the numerous wet meadows also tell exciting stories.
 In contrast, the 40-kilometre-long moorland route is almost a scarcity economy.
 The peat mosses are content with the nutrients from the air and rainwater.
 Unfortunately, intact moor areas have become increasingly rare over the course of time.
 Around Hopsten and Recke, however, their protected remnants with their unique flora and fauna can still be admired.